Oxygene (programming language)

 Compared to the now deprecated Delphi.NET, Oxygene does not emphasize total backward compatibility, but is designed to be a "reinvention" of the language, be a good citizen on the managed development platforms, and leverage all the features and technologies provided by the .NET and Java runtimes.

-Oxygene is a commercial product and offers full integration into Microsoft's Visual Studio IDE on Windows, as well as its own IDE called Fire for use on macOS.
-Oxygene is one of six languages supported by the underlying Elements Compiler toolchain, next to C#, Swift, Java, Go and Mercury (based on Visual Basic.NET).
+Oxygene is a commercial product and offers full integration into Microsoft's Visual Studio IDE on Windows, and its own IDE called Fire for use on macOS.
+Oxygene is one of six languages supported by the underlying Elements Compiler toolchain, next to C#, Swift, Java, Go and Mercury (based on Visual Basic (.NET)).

-From 2008 to 2012, RemObjects Software licensed its compiler and IDE technology to Embarcadero to be used in their Embarcadero Prism product.
+From 2008 to 2012, RemObjects Software licensed its compiler and IDE technology to Embarcadero to be used as the backend compiler in their Embarcadero Prism product.
 Starting in the Fall of 2011, Oxygene became available in two separate editions, with the second edition adding support for the Java and Android runtimes.
 Starting with the release of XE4, Embarcadero Prism is no longer part of the RAD Studio SKU.
 Numerous support and upgrade paths for Prism customers exist to migrate to Oxygene.
 As of 2016, there is only one edition of Oxygene, which allows development on Windows or macOS, and which can create executables for Windows, Linux, WebAssembly .NET, iOS, Android, Java and macOS.

 The language

 The Oxygene language has its origins in Object Pascal in general and Delphi in particular, but was designed to reflect the guidelines of .NET programming and to create fully CLR-compliant assemblies.
-Therefore, some minor language features known from Object Pascal / Delphi have been dropped or revised, while a slew of new and more modern features, such as Generics or Sequences and Queries have been added to the language.
+Therefore, some minor language features known from Object Pascal – Delphi have been dropped or revised, while many new and more modern features, such as Generics or Sequences and Queries have been added to the language.

-Oxygene is an object-oriented language, which means it uses classes, which can hold data and execute code, to design programs.
+Oxygene is an Object-oriented programming language.
+Thus, it uses classes, which can hold data and execute code, to design programs.
 Classes are "prototypes" for objects, like the idea of an apple is the prototype for the apple one can actually buy in a shop.
 It is known that an apple has a colour, and that it can be peeled: those are the data and executable "code" for the apple class.

 Oxygene provides language-level support for some features of parallel programming.
 The goal is to use all cores or processors of a computer to improve performance.
-To reach this goal, tasks have to be distributed among several threads.
+To reach this goal, tasks must be distributed among several threads.
 The .NET Framework's ThreadPool class offered a way to efficiently work with several threads.
 The Task Parallel Library (TPL) was introduced in .NET 4.0 to provide more features for parallel programming.

 Operators can be overloaded in Oxygene using the class operator syntax:

 class operator implicit(i : Integer) : MyClass;

 Note, that for operator overloading each operator has a name, that has to be used in the operator overloading syntax, because for example "+" would not be a valid method name in Oxygene.